rust-lang/book/src/ch20-02-multithreaded.md

 `ThreadPool`.

 Once a valid size is received, our `ThreadPool` creates a new vector that can hold `size` items.
-We haven’t used the `with_capacity` function in this book yet, which performs the same task as `Vec::new` but with an important
-difference: it preallocates space in the vector.
+The `with_capacity` function performs the same task as `Vec::new` but with an important difference: it preallocates space in the vector.
 Because we know we need to store `size` elements in the vector, doing this allocation up front is slightly more efficient than using `Vec::new`, which resizes itself as elements are inserted.

 When you run `cargo check` again, it should succeed.